isabella232/docs.webiny.com-LEGACY/platform-introduction.md

 Most of the time you will be writing plain JSX, composing your views of 50+ built-in components, but whenever you need your own component you are free to create it in your app.

 A big advantage of our JS layer is the ability to customize built-in component renderers so you can change the looks and behavior of any built-in component by simply passing a new renderer to default component props.
-Even if you are using a 3rd party app somebody else has created - it will use the renderers you have overriden making it look the way you want it.
+Even if you are using a 3rd party app somebody else has created - it will use the renderers you have overridden making it look the way you want it.